 Docker Scout image analysis

-When you activate image analysis for a repository, Docker Scout analyzes new images automatically when you push to that repository.
-Docker Scout image analysis is more than point-in-time scanning, the analysis gets reevaluated continuously, meaning you don't need to re-scan the image to see an updated vulnerability report.
+When you activate image analysis for a repository, Docker Scout automatically analyzes new images that you push to that repository.

 The free tier of Docker Scout lets you use Docker Scout for up to 3 repositories per Docker organization.
 You can update your Docker Scout plan if you need additional repositories, see Docker Scout billing.